 Make the custard

-- In a saucepan over medium heat add rest of the milk and sugar.
-Bring this to a slight boil and then pour in the custard and milk mixture into the saucepan.
+• In a saucepan over medium heat, add the rest of the milk and sugar.
+Bring this to a slight boil, then pour the custard and milk mixture into the saucepan.
 Keep whisking till the mixture comes to a boil and becomes thick.
 Add cardamom powder and saffron to the mixture.
 Let it cool down.
 The custard thickens as it cools.
 You can also refrigerate it once cooled.

 Assemble the jars